minhmanho/rrdncnn/README.md

 ```

 ## Citations
-Please cite this work if you find it helpful.
+Please cite this work if you find it useful.
 ```
 @inproceedings{ho2020down,
   title={Down-Sampling Based Video Coding with Degradation-Aware Restoration-Reconstruction Deep Neural Network},